sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 Logs folder: Folder where the trained models and training logs are stored.

 InputImages Folder: Example input images for the net.

+### For second training mode (with COCO)

+COCO_TRAIN.py:  Training script for second training mode (with COCO).
+CocoReader.py: Reader for the converted COCO data TrainingDataGenerationCOCO folder: Convert COCO dataset for training data

 # Notes/Thanks